Shrey-Tyagi/BellyNagator/README.md

 # Belly Terminator!

 Prototype for the BellyNator portal
+This is an official submission to Bon Hacketit (https://devpost.com/software/bellynator)
 ## Inspiration
 We all love to eat awesome food!
 So why not track our intake and crush our health goals.
 Recent times have made my belly grow so I thought of managing my health goals and love for food better with BellyNator.